 The specific way in which Core Values apply, individually and collectively, to each new situation may depend on many factors that cannot be fully anticipated or enumerated.
 Situations may arise in which perfect fidelity to all Core Values simultaneously is not possible.

-In any situation where one Core Value must be reconciled with another, potentially competing Core Value, the balancing must further an important public interest goal within ICANN’s Mission that is identified through the bottom-up, multistakeholder process.
+In any situation where one Core Value must be reconciled with another potentially competing Core Value, the balancing must further an important public interest goal within ICANN’s Mission that is identified through the bottom-up, multistakeholder process.

-Note: Specific recommendations on how to implement these modifications can be found at the end of the next section.
+Note: Specific recommendations on how to implement these modifications can be found in Annex 5.

-Changes from the ‘Third Draft Proposal on Work Stream 1 Recommendations’
+Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”

 For space considerations the list of changes is not included here.
 Please consult Annex 5 for a detailed list of modifications.